publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 -  Type: string (relative path to file or absolute URL)
 -  Presence: optional
--  Acceptable formats: SVG, SVGZ, PNG
+-  Acceptable formats: SVG, SVGZ, PNG, JPEG, WebP, AVIF
 -  Example: ``"img/logo.svg"``

 This key contains the path to the logo of the software.
 Logos SHOULD be